FindMySchool LogoFindMySchool

 The underlying ethos stems from the school's sponsorship by the Aldridge Foundation and co-sponsorship by the Royal Borough of Kensington and Chelsea.
 Founded principal David Benson, a Teach First alumnus who had worked in inner-city schools for a decade before launching KAA, set a tone of ambitious community-serving education that persists.
 The school's motto captures the aspirational spirit: where students come from matters less than where they get to.

-KAA ranks 742nd in England for GCSE results, placing it in the top 25% of schools nationally (FindMySchool ranking).
-The Attainment 8 score of 55.4 significantly exceeds the England average of 45.9, indicating strong performance across the broadest measure of achievement.
-An average Progress 8 score of +0.13 shows pupils progress in line with expectations nationally, a solid foundation for a school serving a community where 64% of students qualify for Pupil Premium funding.
+KAA ranks 1,039th out of 3,895 schools in England for GCSE academic results (FindMySchool ranking).
+The Attainment 8 score is 54, indicating strong performance across the broadest measure of achievement.
+An average Progress 8 score of +0.13 shows pupils progress slightly above expectations nationally.

-At GCSE, 37% of all grades achieved the top band (9-8), compared to the England average of just 20%.
-The percentage achieving grades 5 and above in the English Baccalaureate stands at 35%, slightly above the England average, reflecting breadth in humanities, languages, and sciences alongside core subjects.
+At GCSE, 14% of published grades achieved the top band (9-8), with a further 15.5% at grade 7.
+The percentage achieving grades 5 and above in the English Baccalaureate stands at 18.9%, reflecting breadth in humanities, languages, and sciences alongside core subjects.

 Ofsted inspectors noted that teachers possess "excellent subject knowledge" and teaching is "highly effective."
 The ambitious curriculum ensures pupils "develop strong subject-specific skills that help them to become confident mathematicians, linguists, historians and scientists."
 The school has deliberately timetabled Dance, Drama, and Design Technology for all students in the first two years across all three terms, ensuring creative breadth sits alongside rigorous academics.